 5. Wait for Your Monstera Propagation to Root

-Place your vase full of cuttings in a bright spot with indirect sunlight and change the water every 3-5 days.
-You should start to see roots developing between 2-3 weeks.
+Place your vase full of cuttings in a bright spot with indirect sunlight and change the water every 3–5 days.
+You should start to see roots developing between 2 to 3 weeks.

 Caring for Your Monstera Plant

 Whether you’ve purchased a monstera plant, or you’re caring for your newly potted cuttings, there are a few things you should keep in mind.